xiaomlove/nexusphp-doc/docs/en/update1.9.md

 # Execute the update
 php artisan nexus:update

-# Reboot supervisor (Pagoda users can just do it from the interface)
+# Reboot supervisor (AA Panel users can just do it from the interface, Docker users restart queue service)
 supervisorctl reload
 ```